thatcherfreeman/utility-dctls/README.md

 **Adapt to D65**: Check this box to use a bradford chromatic adaptation matrix to best approximate what the chart would look like under a D65 illuminant.
 Leave unchecked to use the native white point for each dataset (Illuminant A for official, Illuminant C for McCamy).

 ---
+### Color Picker DCTL

+Improves upon the color picker in the Color page by allowing you to see floating point code values that aren't clamped 0 to 1.

+#### DCTL Parameters
+**Color Picker X/Y**: Coordinates of the pixel you want to sample.

+**Sample Size px**: Size of the window of pixels you'd like to average.
+When this is 1, we only sample a single pixel.

+**Num Digits**: Number of digits to show in the legend.

+**Format**: Indicate whether to show floating point or integer values of a given bit depth.

+**Crosshair Type**: Indicate the shape of the crosshair, in case the large + is too distracting.

+**Legend Position**: Specify where you want the legend to be placed.

+**Legend Color**: Specify whether you want the text and crosshair to be White, black, gray, or the inverse of the underlying color.

+---